 It’s only when female bed bugs mature that they can start reproducing.

 Also, there are no family ties preventing bed bugs from reproducing.
 A mature female bed bug can mate with her offspring as soon as they become adults.

 Bugs That Look Like Baby Bed Bugs

 Many people have mistaken various insects for bed bugs, as there are some very similar bed bug look-alikes.

 Although they look similar, you can actually tell one from the other if you know what to look for.

 Some insects that look like baby bed bugs include:

 - Spider beetles

-It’s best to learn what adult and baby bed bugs look like in case you ever need a professional pest control service.
+It’s best to learn what adult bed bugs look like in case you ever need to properly identify an infestation.